 Centralized Security Management

-Hybrid cloud security often involves centralized management tools that provide a unified view of security across both private and public cloud components.
+Hybrid cloud security often involves centralized management tools providing a unified view of security across private and public cloud components.
 This simplifies monitoring, compliance, and response to security events.

 Challenges of Hybrid Cloud Security

-Hybrid cloud environments often pose significant challenges, which is why many companies look to find cloud security solutions through managed cloud services providers.
+Hybrid cloud environments often pose significant challenges, so many companies seek cloud security solutions through managed cloud services providers.
 These challenges are particularly concerning for companies operating in industries that require stringent compliance.

 -